 We do the same things in schools when we're trying to teach a child how to follow a schedule, as well as what happens when that schedule changes.
 We know that our children are very often rule-governed and routinized.
 They may insist on those routinized behaviors.
-They may, as Joey did, become very uncomfortable when someone else brakes the rules.
+They may, as Joey did, become very uncomfortable when someone else breaks the rules.

 Early Childhood: Collaborations